-Pothos is a flowering plant.
-However, you may never see a flower on a pothos plant grown indoors; it usually flowers when it reaches 35 - 40 feet in size.
+Pothos is reportedly a flowering plant.
+However, you may never see a flower on a pothos plant grown indoors; it usually flowers when it reaches 35 - 40 feet in size and typically must be grown outside in the ground to do so.
 There's no real way to encourage flower growth; they will generally flower under the right conditions when the plant gets big enough.
-However, you aren't missing much, because when it does flower, the white flowers are rather insignificant.
-This is especially true when you compare them to the plant's striking foliage.

 Common Species and Names